Facts & Figures: Historic & Today

 The following information is from Alaska Economic Trends, July 2018 issue, published by the Alaska Department of Labor and Workforce Development.
 See the entire issue, which focused on “The Cost of Living in Alaska,” at http://labor.alaska.gov/trends/jul18.pdf.

 It should come as no surprise that it costs more to live in Alaska than in most places in the Lower 48 states.
-Alaskans, like other U.S. consumers spend the largest share of their consumption dollars on housing, and the cost of housing varies widely across Alaska, as it does in the U.S. Housing prices are quite high in Anchorage and some rural off-the-highway system communities.
-Homer housing prices, whether renting or buying are generally higher than on the central Kenai Peninsula (Kenai/Soldotna), but still considerably less than in Anchorage.
+Alaskans, like other U.S. consumers, spend the largest share of their consumption dollars on housing, and the cost of housing varies widely across Alaska, as it does in the rest of the U.S. Housing prices are quite high in Anchorage and some rural off-the-highway system communities.
+Homer housing prices, whether renting or buying, are generally higher than on the central Kenai Peninsula (Kenai/Soldotna) but still considerably less than in Anchorage.

 So what is the cost of living in Homer compared to Anchorage?
 Overall, it’s almost the same.
 A 2008 survey commissioned by the Alaska Dept. of Labor found that the cost of living in Homer is only 1% higher than in Anchorage.